Q&A with Blues-rock powerhouse artist Dana Fuchs, one of the fiercest voices in modern-day roots music

 Dana Fuchs: Music, Life & the Blues

 With her feet planted on both sides of the blues-rock divide, Dana Fuchs is one of the fiercest voices in modern-day roots music.
-Blues-rock powerhouse Dana Fuchs announces the release of her new live album, LIVE IN DENMARK (Release Date: March 27, 2026), recorded in a single, unforgettable night at Godset in Kolding, Denmark, in October 2025.
+Blues-rock powerhouse Dana Fuchs released her new live album, LIVE IN DENMARK (March 2026), recorded in a single, unforgettable night at Godset in Kolding, Denmark, in October 2025.
 The album captures the raw intensity, emotional depth, and unfiltered power that have made Fuchs one of the most compelling voices in contemporary blues-rock.
 Recorded with no overdubs or post-production fixes—just voice, guitars, bass, and drums—LIVE IN DENMARK (via Ruf Records) is a fearless snapshot of Fuchs at her most vulnerable and most powerful.
 What began as a one-night, high-pressure recording session during her fall Danish tour became a deeply personal turning point.
 LIVE IN DENMARK showcases Dana Fuchs’ legendary stage presence in its purest form: unfiltered, powerful, and deeply moving, reaffirming her status as one of blues-rock’s most authentic performers.
 Following several challenging years, the performance stands as a cathartic and powerful creative resurgence—raw, honest, and alive in ways Fuchs never expected could be captured on record.

 (Dana Fuchs / Photo by Bobby Harlow)